goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

       u'principalDetails.html': 'zope.ManageContent',
       u'securityMatrix.html': 'zope.ManageContent'},
     ...]

     All the principals in the system  are in this data structure.
-    Here we just print a subset of the structure, to make sure the data is sane
+    Here we just print a subset of the structure, to make sure the data is sane.

     >>> pprint(sorted(permDetails[0].keys()))
     ['zope.anybody',
      'zope.daniel',